benrotenberg/erc-senses/src/_includes/members.md

 * [Dominika Lesnicki](https://www.phenix.cnrs.fr/spip.php?rubrique330) is a post-doctoral research associate (funded by the ANR-DFG NEPTUNE project then by the FET-OPEN NANOPHLOW project), working with Benjamin Rotenberg, on electric current fluctuations to predict the non-linear response of electrolytes to electric fields.

 * [Sophie Marbach](http://sophie.marbach.fr/) is a Marie Sklodowska Curie Research fellow, principal investigator of the Molecular Control project, for the fine control of molecular or ionic transport  in  non  equilibrium  systems  driven  by  electric  or  chemical  gradients.
-The project is hosted by CNRS at the PHENIX laboratory (wih Benjamin Rotenberg) and in the Courant Institute of New York University (with Alexandr Donev and Miranda Holmes-Cerfon).
+The project is hosted by CNRS at the PHENIX laboratory (with Benjamin Rotenberg) and in the Courant Institute of New York University (with Alexandr Donev and Miranda Holmes-Cerfon).

 * [Maximilien Levesque](https://www.researchgate.net/profile/Maximilien_Levesque) is a CNRS researcher.
 He is the other main developer of the [LABOETIE](https://github.com/benrotenberg/laboetie) code.